horacehoff/spock/README.md

 Key info:

-- ~5-10x faster than Python in most cases, can go as far as 1281x faster
+- ~5-10x faster than Python in most cases, can go as far as :
+  - Fibonacci function: ~14000x faster(first run) or ~2000x faster (later runs)

 ## Instruction Set